 Innovative Solar Desalination System Tackles Water Scarcity Challenges

-MIT researchers have developed a solar-powered desalination system that efficiently turns saline water into potable water without costly batteries, aiding water scarcity.
+MIT developed a solar-powered desalination system that efficiently turns saline water into fresh water, aiding arid areas without costly power needs.

 Summary: MIT researchers have developed a solar-powered desalination system that efficiently converts saline water into fresh drinking water without needing costly batteries or external power sources.